Criminal (band): History

-In late 1991, Reisenegger Anton joined Rodrigo Contreras to start a new thrash metal band: Criminal.
-Anton was already known in the local underground scene, and had received recognition by bands like Napalm Death and Dismember.
-The latter band had played with Rodrigo Contreras before.
+In late 1991, Reisenegger Anton joined Rodrigo Contreras to start the thrash metal band Criminal.
+Anton was known in the local underground scene and had received recognition by bands like Napalm Death and Dismember.
+The latter band had played with Contreras before.

 Their debut show was in April 1992, opening for Kreator.
-That same year they released two demos that got wide distribution in the local scene.
-Their second demo, Forked received good reviews by international heavy metal magazines like Metal Hammer in Holanda.
+That same year, they released two demos that got wide distribution in the local scene.
+Their second demo, Forked, received good reviews by international heavy metal magazines like Metal Hammer in Holanda.

-In 1994, they recorded their first album, Victimized, independently and sold 1000 copies in three weeks of its release.
+In 1994, they independently recorded their first album, Victimized, and sold 1000 copies in three weeks of its release.
 The album got the attention of the major BMG label.
 The album was distributed in countries like Mexico, Argentina and Japan.
 The videos of Self Destruction and Disorder were frequently broadcast on MTV Latin America on the Head Bangers show, rapidly gaining reputation internationally.
-After that they made their first appearance outside their country, in Buenos Aires, Argentina and Montevideo.
+After that, they made their first appearance outside their country, in Buenos Aires, Argentina and Montevideo.
 In 1995, they played at the Festival of Latin American Metal in Guadalajara, Mexico.
 After this show J.J.
 Vallejo was replaced by Jimmy Ponce, drummer of Slavery.

 In 1996, the group opened shows for Bruce Dickinson and Motörhead, also releasing the EP Live Disorder.

 In 1997, they released Dead Soul, which is held in high regard by fans and critics alike.
 The album was released in the United States and Europe.
 They collaborated with Exodus and Napalm Death for the release-show of the album.

 In late 1998, they released the compilation album Live Slave Master which has both studio and live performances, and the demo songs from Forked.

 In early 2000, Reisenegger and Contreras began producing the third album, Cancer.
 The album was heavily criticized by fans as they had a shift in their music style, the album being labeled as a commercial record and far from the aggressive style of their early albums.
 However, the album was well received in Europe.

 The 2001, Reisenegger moved to England and met the lead singer of Extreme Noise Terror, which he would join as a guitarist for their tour the following year.
 It was here that here would get to know a member of that band, Zac O'Neil (drums), who would lead him to undertake other musical directions.
 Anton showed him Criminal material to convince the drummer to continue the project.
 Zac already had planned to form a band with bassist Robin Eaglestone (ex Cradle of Filth) and keyboardist Mark Royce (from Entwined).
 Both immediately accepted the Chilean's idea, meaning that Jimmy Ponce and Juan Francisco Cueto were no longer in the band.

 Regarding the internationalization of the band and their settlement in England, Anton said the following in an interview in Chile: